scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    CircuitPromo.ca website for the postal code H2Y 1C6 in Montreal. :label:`circuitpromo`

 Secondly, we developed a statistical model to predict which products previously purchased will be in the next order of the consumer.
-By using explanatory variables such as available grocery shopping histories, information on current promotions in stores in the given region, and commodity price statistics, we developed a machine learning model that is able to:
+By using explanatory variables, such as available grocery shopping histories, information on current promotions in stores in the given region, and commodity price statistics, we developed a model of machine learning and able to:

-1. Predict which groceries the consumer will want to buy again or will try to buy for the first time, as well as which store(s) (within the area they usually shop in);
+1. Predict which groceries the consumer will want to buy again or will try to buy for the first time, and in which store(s) in the area he will shop;
 2. Create a smart shopping list by providing the consumer with a weekly shopping list customized based on their purchase history and known preferences.

-This list also includes recommendations regarding the optimal quantity of each product suggested and the store(s) where these products are to be purchased.
+This list was also include recommendations regarding the optimal quantity of each product suggested and the store(s) where these products are to be purchased.
 We also calculated the consumer's optimal weekly commute using the generalized commercial traveller algorithm (see Figure :ref:`circuit`).

 .. figure:: figures/mygrocerytour_circuit.png
    :align: center

-   Screenshot of *CircuitPromo.ca* website with an optimal shopping journey using the generalized commercial traveller algorithm. :label:`circuit`
+   Screenshot of CircuitPromo.ca website with an optimal shopping journey. :label:`circuit`

 :math:`F_1` statistics maximization algorithm :cite:`nan2012optimizing`,
 based on dynamic programming, was used to achieve objectives (i), which will be of major interest to retailers and distributors.
-A deep learning method :cite:`goodfellow2016deep`, based on Recurrent Neural Networks (RNN) and Convolutional Neural Network (CNN), and both implemented using the TensorFlow library :cite:`girija2016tensorflow` to reach the requirements of objective (ii).
-Those implementations are going to create significant interest from consumers.
+A deep learning method :cite:`goodfellow2016deep`, based on recurrent neuron networks (RNN) and convolutional neuron network (CNN), and implemented in Google's TensorFlow tool :cite:`girija2016tensorflow`, was used to achieve objectives (ii), which will be of major interest to consumers.

-The problem can be reformulated as a binary prediction task: given a consumer, the history of their previous purchases and a product with their price history, to predict whether or not the given product will be included in the grocery list of the consumer.
+The problem can be reformulated as a binary prediction task: given a consumer, the history of his previous purchases and a product with his price history, to predict whether or not the given product will be included in the grocery list of the consumer.
 Our approach adapted a variety of generative models to existing data, i.e., first-level models, and to use the internal representations of these models as features of the second-level models.
-RNNs and CNNs were used at the first learning level and forward propagation neural networks (Feed-forward NN) was used at the second learning level.
+Recurrent neural networks and convolutional neural networks was used at the first learning level and forward propagation neural networks (Feedforward NN) was used at the second level of learning.

 Depending on the user :math:`u` and the user purchase history (shop :math:`_{t-h:t}`, :math:`h>0`), we predict the probability that a product :math:`i` is included